wh-alice/mig_visualstudio/vs/designers/how-to--apply-a-shader-to-a-3-d-model.md

 ---
-title: "How to: Apply a Shader to a 3-D Model" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Apply a Shader to a 3-D Model | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"